IIPoliII/BDO-Easy-Boss-Timer/README.md

 BDO-Easy-Boss-Timer (on discord)

 ------
-A script that give you an info about the boss 15 minutes before it spawns on discord
+A script that give you an info about the boss 15 minutes before it spawns on discord and it will send you a message about upcoming bosses at midnight
 ------

 I will do a really short readme there is nothing hard if you have more questions contact me on discord Poli#9036